danielsomerfield/turtles/products.md

 ## More password manager-like (not sure we really want to do these ones ) ##
 ### Rattic
 https://github.com/tildaslash/RatticWeb/wiki/API-Usage (this seems more "human based")

+## Category: Commercial Enterprise-Ware
+### CyberArk
+- cyberark.com
+Probably going to skip this one.
+Have plenty to look at with OSS.